-Chaim’s son Isaac (named after his grandfather, the rabbi) is a member of the Israeli parliament, the Knesset, and the leader of Israel’s main opposition party, the Labour party.
+Chaim’s son Isaac (named after his grandfather, the rabbi) is a member of the Israeli parliament, the Knesset, and the leader of Israel’s opposition.
 Our photograph shows Isaac receiving a Belfast coat of arms from Terry McCorran, then co chair of Northern Ireland Friends of Israel.

-We are determined that the unique history of the Jewish community in Belfast should be properly commemorated in the city – including the story of the community’s pre-eminent family, the Herzogs.
+We are determined that the unique history of the Jewish community in Belfast should be cherished and properly commemorated in the city – including the story of the community’s pre-eminent family, the Herzogs.
 Please like our Facebook page and invite your friends to visit this online exhibition!
-Look out for our educational programmes, lectures and events to highlight the Herzog connection to our city!
+Look out for our educational programmes, lectures and events to highlight the Herzog centenary!
 Thank you for taking a look at our exhibition.

 Chaim Herzog in Belfast © 2016.
 All rights reserved.